 Ever wanted to step back in time to the 1930’s?
 A visit to Nuffield Place near Henley on Thames is a great way to do it.
-The National Trust, who now own the property, have made the experience possible by dressing the house in such a way that it appears the occupants have simply stepped out for a moment and might return at any time.
+In fact, it appears the occupants have simply stepped out for a moment and might return at any time.

 Nuffield Place – originally named Merrow Mount – was built in 1914.
-William Morris, one of the greatest philanthropists of the twentieth century, bought the house from the widow of the original owner in 1933.
-As Morris had recently been given a peerage and taken the name Lord Nuffield, the house was renamed to reflect that.
+William Morris, founder of Morris Motors and one of the greatest philanthropists of the twentieth century, bought the house in 1933.
+As Morris had recently been made Lord Nuffield, the house was renamed to reflect that.

-At the time of purchase, Lord Nuffield made some additions to the house – including a large billiard room at the front – as well as redecorating the whole house from top to bottom.
-Lord and Lady Nuffield were so frugal that the house was never redecorated after that date, despite the fact that they lived there for around thirty years.
-Hence it has become somewhat of a life size time capsule.
+At the time of purchase, Lord Nuffield made some additions to the house – including a large billiard room at the front.
+He also redecorated the whole house from top to bottom.
+However, Lord and Lady Nuffield were so frugal that the house was never redecorated after that date, despite the fact that they lived there for around thirty years.
+It’s basically a life size time capsule.

 For so wealthy a man, Nuffield Place is a very modest property in both size and decoration.
 Although Lord and Lady Nuffield owned many beautiful things, this was not a couple who splashed out on indulgences for themselves.
 The house has a feel of homeliness and comfort rather than one of opulence.

 Although Lord and Lady Nuffield lived very frugally, Nuffield Place is beautifully decorated for the period.
 There are original items owned by the couple on display.